jannic/rp-microcontroller-rs/ON-CHIP_DEBUGGING.md

 # On chip debugging

-Using on chip debugging will make development much easier.
+This document guides you through the steps necessary to set up on chip debugging on your system.

 This document will firstly cover on how to establish the SWD (serial wire debugging) connection as well as configuring VS Code to debug right from your IDE